AdhikariSagar/financial-trading-website/README.md

 ### Overview

 This project is a web application designed to display financial instruments with an optimal UI/UX design.
 The financial instruments are provided in three unique JSON files with different data structures: `exchange.json`, `metadata.json`, and `candle.json`.
-Each JSON file contains data for various types of financial instruments, including:
+Each JSON file contains data for various types of financial instruments:

-- Stock
-- Cryptocurrency
-- Exchange Traded Commodity
-- Exchange Traded Fund
-- Fund
-- Index
-- Commodity
-- Mutual Fund

-The unique identifier for each financial instrument can be either the symbol or the ISIN (International Securities Identification Number).

-### Features
-- It is built using the Laravel framework, providing a robust and scalable solution for web development.
-- **Data Integration:** Import and process data from three JSON files with distinct formats.
-- **Financial Instruments Display:** Show detailed information for various types of financial instruments.
-- **Responsive Design:** Ensure the application is usable across different devices with a focus on a great user experience.

 ### JSON Files